jmikh/ecom/src/shared/README.md

   - Price range (min/max)
   - Discount status

-- **ProductRecommendationResponse**: Structured chat response
+- **ChatServerResponse**: Generic structured chat response
+  - `first_message` (optional): Introductory text before products (e.g., "Here are some products you might like:")
-  - List of ProductCards
+  - `products` (optional): List of ProductCards to display
-  - Explanation message
-  - Used for type-safe frontend communication

-- **ValidationResponse**: Product validation result
-  - Selected products
-  - Reasoning for selections
-  - Handles product filtering logic
+  - `last_message` (optional): Follow-up text after products (e.g., "Is there anything else I can help you with?")
+  - All fields are optional, allowing flexible response combinations

 ## Purpose